VISITING THE SMOKIES IN THE SPRING

 Spring is one of the best times of the year to visit Great Smoky Mountain National Park!
-The park comes to life as the deciduous trees grow back their leaves, as the wildflowers begin their beautiful bloom, and as the wildlife gives birth to their young.
-It is a time of rejuvenation and rebirth, and an incredible time to visit the park.
-There are plenty of benefits of visiting the Smokies in spring, as well as some drawbacks.
+The park comes to life as the deciduous trees grow their leaves back, the wildflowers begin their beautiful bloom, and the wildlife gives birth to their young.
+It is a time of rejuvenation and rebirth making it an incredible time to visit the park.
+There are plenty of benefits to visiting the Smokies in spring, as well as some drawbacks.
 Below, we will go into detail about what to expect in the spring, and how to best plan for your trip.
 No matter what you decide to do during your trip, you will surely experience the spectacular joy of spring in the Smokies.

 BENEFITS OF VISITING IN SPRING

 One of the biggest benefits of visiting the park in the spring is the wildflowers!
 While wildflowers are abundant year-round, they are absolutely captivating in the spring.
 There are over 1,500 flowering plants in Great Smoky Mountain National Park, and many of them reach their peak March through June.
 The non-profit partner, Friends of Great Smoky Mountains, holds an annual “Spring Wildflower Pilgrimage” with seminars, guided hikes, and wildflower programs.

 The only drawback of visiting the Smokies in the spring is the unpredictable weather.
 The weather can change drastically year-round, but especially in early spring—when it can be warm and sunny, then suddenly become cold and snowy.
 Even as the season progresses, afternoon rainstorms are very common—so, always be prepared with rain gear.
 April’s average rainfall is 4 inches, and there are typically 10 days of precipitation each month of the season.